 1. Set Your Objectives

-Before you begin writing questions for your survey, ask yourself and your team what your objectives are:
+Before you begin writing questions for your community survey, ask yourself and your team what your objectives are:

 - What do we want to learn?